tartley/genesis/README.txt

 This is equivalent to specifying ``--template=my_favourite author=Jonathan\ Hartley`` on the command-line.

-Values in the config file are overriden by the command-line.
+Values in the config file are overridden by the command-line.

 If your template contains tags with names which are not valid Python variable names, you will not be able to specify those tags' values in the config file.